zerintasnimkhan/projectcode_backend/README.md

-# Chat Server
+# Chat server

 It’s time to move to the back-end side of the force!
 The chat client you created needs to be paired with its server counterpart.
-To begin, copy all the files you had in the `/app` folder from the previous repo into the `/client` folder of this repo.

 This project is divided in 3 steps, aim to complete one section per day.
 For each section use the respective folder in the `/server` directory, and save the required dependencies in the global `package.json`.